-The U.S. Sending 1,500 More Troops to Middle East Amid Iran Tensions, Official Says
+U.S. Sending 1,500 More Troops to Middle East Amid Iran Tensions, Official Says

 Their mission would include protecting U.S. forces already in the region and ensuring freedom of navigation, the notification said.

-Earlier this week, officials said Pentagon planners had outlined plans that could have sent up to 10,000 military reinforcements to the region.
+Earlier this week, officials said Pentagon planners had outlined proposals that could have sent up to 10,000 military reinforcements to the region.
 Acting Defense Secretary Patrick Shanahan later said planners hadn’t settled on a figure.

-The U.S. began reinforcing its presence in the Persian Gulf region this month in response to what it said was a threat from Iran.

 The U.S. has tens of thousands of troops in the Middle East, including at a major Navy base in Bahrain and an Air Force base and operations center in Qatar.
 There are about 5,200 troops in Iraq and 2,000 in Syria.

-Earlier this month, the U.S. sent thousands more into the region around Iran, including an aircraft carrier strike group, four bomber aircraft and fighter jets.
+Earlier this month, the U.S. sent thousands more into the region around Iran, including an aircraft carrier strike group, four bomber aircraft and fighter jets in response to the unspecified threat.

+Tension had been rising with Iran for more than a year.
+The Trump administration withdrew last year from the 2015 nuclear deal between the Islamic Republic and world powers and reinstated American sanctions that have badly damaged the Iranian economy.

+The president has argued that the nuclear deal failed to sufficiently curb Iran’s ability to develop nuclear weapons or halt its support for militias throughout the Middle East that the U.S. argues destabilize the region.